 As a water management planner provides a proactive leadership in water resources planning and management.
 Abdi leads, coordinates and participate the following activities:

-Chris Thiessen is a newly elected official in the city of Grande Prairie.
-Born and raised in Alberta, Chris has been a resident of the Peace Region for over 15 years.
+Chris Thiessen is a councilor with the city of Grande Prairie.
+Born and raised in Alberta, Chris has been a resident of the Peace Region for over 19 years.
 Holding a degree in Digital Arts and Mass Media as well as several years of General Studies at the University of Alberta, Chris has devoted his life to service within his community and to help assist in the raising of consciousness in a variety of social fields (humanitarian, environmental, spiritual).
 Currently, Chris works also works for the Canadian Mental Health Association, helping the at-risk and low-income populations in the city of Grande Prairie.
 Relevant history of his service in relation to the Watershed includes: